ecfm/CMU-MultimodalSDK/README.md

 # CMU-Multimodal SDK Version 1.0.2 (mmsdk)

 CMU-Multimodal SDK provides tools to easily load well-known multimodal datasets and rapidly build neural multimodal deep models.
 Hence the SDK comprises of two modules: 1) mmdatasdk: module for downloading and procesing multimodal datasets using computational sequences.
-2) mmmodelsdk: tools to utilize complex neural models as well as layers for building new models.
+2) mmmodelsdk: tools to utilize complex neural models as well as layers for building new models (released Jan 1 2019).

 # News